Student Support Network

 Active Minds is the only organization working to utilize the student voice to change the conversation about mental health on college campuses by developing and supporting chapters of student-run mental health awareness, education and advocacy.

 Connecticut College EMS

 Connecticut College Emergency Medical Service seeks to provide expert pre-hospital care to respond quickly and safely to any emergencies that occur on campus.
 CCEMS currently operates at all club sporting events and in conjunction with campus safety.
 We also offer an on-campus EMT-Basic class and a number of scholarships from the Elizabeth Durante '10 EMT Scholarship Fund to help subsidize the class fee.

 Health Peer Educators

-The Peer Health Educators, also known around campus as The PEEPS, are a volunteer group of student leaders committed to promoting healthy lifestyle choices through a holistic approach to wellbeing.
+The Peer Health Educators are a volunteer group of student leaders committed to promoting healthy lifestyle choices through a holistic approach to wellbeing.
 We are dedicated to empowering and educating ourselves and our peers to live balanced lives.
-The team is works closely with the Office of Wellbeing and Health Promotion and they are advised by CC Curtiss, director and Meg Thompson, assistant director in the residential education and living office, with support from the senior associate dean of student life, director of student health services and the director of counseling services.
+The team is works closely with the Office of Wellbeing and Health Promotion and they are advised by CC Curtiss, director, with support from the senior associate dean of student life, director of student health services and the director of counseling services.

 Interested in getting involved?
 Log in to ConnQuest on CamelWeb